PrimaveraDeveloper/lithium/samples/sample-code-monitoring.md

 ## Example

-This Notifications Service is a service that sends notifications by email and or SMS to users.
-It relies on some dependencies that need to be verifying in the probe endpoint (cache, table storage).
+The Notifications Service is a service that sends notifications by email and/or SMS to users.
+It relies on some dependencies that need to be verified in the probe endpoint (cache, table storage, etc.).

 The probe and diagnostics endpoint are implemented like this in NS: